-The war on bacterial infection is being fought on many fronts and now scientists at the Wong Laboratory for Nature Inspired Engineering have come up with a new way to treat surfaces in a way that means they cannot be colonised by potentially harmful organisms.
-The team have utilised SLIPS (slippery liquid-infused porous surfaces) technology to ensure that bacteria simply slide right off treated areas.
+The war on bacterial infection is being fought on many fronts and now scientists at the Wong Laboratory for Nature Inspired Engineering have come up with a new way to treat surfaces in a way that means they cannot be colonized by potentially harmful organisms.
+The team have utilized SLIPS (slippery liquid-infused porous surfaces) technology to ensure that bacteria simply slide right off treated areas.
 The technique draws inspiration from Pitcher plants and uses nanopores to texture a solid base (perhaps Teflon or metal?) and wick an ultrasmooth lubricant to it meaning everything else (including those germs) simply slide right off the liquid coating.

 As well as obvious applications in healthcare and food-preparation scenarios, scientists also point to the ability to use the approach when dealing with dust, ice and graffiti, widening the potential significantly.

 10. Constructed by silkworms - 3D printing, inspired by nature

 The properties of silk have long been revered - stronger than steel, weight-for-weight, this super-fine super-flexible material clearly has enormous potential when it comes to construction.
 The problem is that synthetically engineering the material has proved incredibly difficult.

 Enter the Mediated Matter team working out of the MIT Media Lab who took a different approach - getting the silkworms to their bidding instead.
 The team programmed a robotic arm to imitate the way a silkworm deposits silk to build its cocoon, layered the strands over a steel frame and then got live silkworms to complete the structure.